UMC Glossary: Laity = From laos, meaning "people of God"

 CERTIFIED LAY MINISTERS:

-Three other options that provide continual education opportunities for laity:
+Three options that provide continual education opportunities for laity:

 - You can find the current listing of all scheduled Lay Servant courses, virtual and face-to-face, in the Missouri conference here: Missouri Lay Servant Courses